History of Dedham, Massachusetts, 1900–1999: Churches

 In 1907, the Methodist congregation built a new church in Oakdale Square at the corner of Oakdale Avenue and Fairview Streets.
-St. Luke's Lutheran Church expanded their chapel in West Roxbury in 1917 before building a new church at 950 East Street, on the site of the former Endicott School, in 1960.
+St. Luke's Lutheran Church expanded their chapel in West Roxbury in 1917 before building a new church at 950 East Street, on the site of the former Endicott School,in 1960.

-The 1852 Baptist church in East Dedham added a bell tower to the church in 1911.
-A new church was built on the same site in 1972.
-In 1994, Roslindale's Grace Baptist Church merged with the Dedham church, and the new congregation became known as Fellowship Bible Church.

 The Riverdale Congregational Church grew out of a Sunday School class held in William Lent's boathouse.
 Mr. and Mrs. Henry Bingham donated money and land to build the church, which was completed in 1914 and expanded in the 1960s.
 When the church closed, the church donated their remaining funds in 1992 to be used as a scholarship for a member of the graduating class of Dedham High School who attended the Riverdale School.
 As of 2001, the building was used by the Calvary Baptist Church.

 The Christian Science congregation first held services in the Odd Fellows Hall in 1920 and in 1930 moved to the Masonic Hall.
 In 1932, they bought Nathaniel Ames' house, moved it to the back of the lot, and built a new church.
 The cornerstone for the church was laid in December 1938 and a steeple was added after 1940.
 The first service was held on March 3, 1940.

 By the 1930s, St. Mary's was one of the largest parishes in the Archdiocese with over 6,000 parishioners and 1,300 students in Sunday School.
 During the middle of that decade there were four priests and six nuns ministering to the congregation.
 In the 1950s, it became clear that a second parish was needed in Dedham, and so St. Susanna's Church was established in 1960 to serve the needs of the Riverdale neighborhood.
 When St. Susanna's opened it had 300 families, while 2,500 stayed at St. Mary's.
 Before the first mass was said in the new church on February 11, 1962, services were held at Moseley's on the Charles.